relekang/crowd-db-presentation/slides.md

 ---
 ## Conclusion
 * It is possible
-* <!-- Combination of human input and efficient DBMS -->Creates New possibilities
+* <!-- Combination of human input and efficient DBMS -->Creates new possibilities
 * Only a proof of concept
 * Trade-offs